ibm-cloud-docs/account/include.md

                       |__standard-alias-us-south             alias        cloudant-standard:alias:us-south             us-south
 ```

-You can get the resource ID for the child deployment and then include an account by using the following command. `ibmcloud catalog entry-visibility-set <service-id> —-includes-add <some-other-account>`.
+You can get the resource ID for the child deployment, and then include an account by running the following command:

+`ibmcloud catalog entry-visibility-set <service-id> —-includes-add <some-other-account>`

 The children of an object can inherit visibility in complex ways.
 If the child object is private, it has its own visibility configuration.
 However, if the child object is set to public, it inherits the visibility of its parent.
-Setting visibility on a private child object might restrict its visibility more than the parent.

-For more information about how visibility works, see the [API docs](https://console.bluemix.net/apidocs/globalcatalog).
+Setting visibility on a private child object might restrict its visibility to more than the parent.
+For more information about how visibility works, see the [Catalog API docs](https://{DomainName}/apidocs/globalcatalog).

+## Transferring ownership of a private resource
+{: #owners}

+If you leave your project or organization, you might want to transfer ownership of your account to someone else.
+{:shortdesc}

+After you transfer ownership, you can no longer view the resource from your account.
+Make sure you want to transfer ownership, because this action can't be undone.
+{: important}

+You can use the [{{site.data.keyword.Bluemix}} command-line interface (CLI)](/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_commands_settings) to transfer ownership of a private resource.
+Run the following command:

+`ibmcloud catalog entry-visibility-set <service-id> --owner <account-id or account-email>`